blinkk/degu/notes/glsl.md

     @see glsl-playground4.js for simple example.

     vec2 uv = gl_FragCoord.xy / u_resolution; // Which multiplies the xy of fragCoord with xy of u_resolution.

+normal
+  normal is available in the vert shader made available by three.js. normal is a vector that extends outwards from the vertex used for lighting calculations.

+  Also see @glsl-playground30.js for example of manual calcuations of normal lighting reflections.

 v_uv, v_position